Lumiera

 • the “how” to render: this information is guided by the derived output configuration.

-Creating a player instance binds together three partners: a timeline, a viewer and the engine.
-While the timeline provides the content to play, the viewer connection is crucial for working out the actual output sink(s) and thus the output format to use.
-Thus, a viewer connection is prerequisite for creating a player instance.
+Creating a player instance binds three partners together: a timeline, a viewer and the engine.
+While the timeline provides the contents to play, the viewer connection is crucial for working out the actual output sink(s) and, hence, the output format to use.
+Thus, a viewer connection is a prerequisite in order to create a player instance.

-Viewer connections exist as associations in the session/model — as entities separate from the player.
+Viewer connections exist as associations in the session/model — which are entities separate from the player.
 Usually, a timeline has (at least) one viewer connection.
 But in case such a connection is (still) missing, building a player instance recurs to the session to get a suitable viewer allocated.
-The viewer connection can’t be broken during the lifetime of that player instance (or putting it the other way: breaking that viewer connection, e.g. by forcing a different connection or by shutting down the viewer, immediately terminates the player.
-This detaching works synchronously, i.e. it blocks until all the allocated output slots could be released.
+The viewer connection can’t be broken during the lifetime of that player instance (or putting it the other way: breaking that viewer connection, e.g. by forcing a different connection or by shutting down the viewer, immediately terminates the player.)
+This detaching works synchronously, i.e. it blocks until all the allocated output slots can be released.

 Live switching

-While the viewer connection can be treated as fixed during the lifespan of a player instance, several life switching and reconfiguration operations might happen any time: The model port (place where data is retrieved from calculation), the output characteristics (framerate, direction) and the delivery goals (playback position, loop playing, scrubbing) all may be changed during playback — we need a way for the player to “cancel” and reconfigure the backend services.
+While the viewer connection can be treated as fixed during the lifespan of a player instance, several life switching and reconfiguration operations might happen at any time: the model port (the place where data is retrieved from calculation), the output characteristics (framerate, direction) and the delivery goals (playback position, loop playing, scrubbing) all may be changed during playback — we need a way for the player to “cancel” and reconfigure the vault layer services.

 Frame quantisation